 The fourth group discussed how to get scientific evidence into policy and concluded that you need to be able to liaise effectively with others involved.
 Communication of research was picked up as an area that could be improved and it was suggested that scientists should provide policy makers with succinct summaries of their research, rather than relying on policy makers to read long journal articles.

 The fifth group discussed policy and research funding in the future, with concerns that current government priorities such as sustainable intensification and antimicrobial resistance could remove potential funding for welfare research.
 The general consensus from this group was that policy makers are not the funders of research and sources of funding other than the traditional research councils should be considered when trying to fund animal welfare research.

 The final group discussed the effect of Brexit on animal welfare policy and research funding.
 The positives included a ban on live imports and the potential to raise standards but there was concern that we could raise welfare standards so high that British consumers were not able to afford animal products, opening the way for cheap, poor welfare imports.
 There was an emphasis that the value of animal welfare to the UK economy needs to be considered in future animal welfare policy.

 During discussion and debate some interesting themes emerged, including a move by government from prescriptive legislation to encouraging industry to take the lead in improving animal welfare and providing assurance.
 More collaboration was encouraged with industry from the beginning of research projects.
 In order to get their research into policy, researchers need a greater understanding of the needs of policy makers and they need to be prepared to give concise, accurate summaries of their research without personal opinions.
 Policy representatives emphasised that policy makers are busy but don’t bite, so contact them about your findings, but make sure you give them a concise summary.

-Videos of the presentations at the meeting will be uploaded to the website within the next few weeks.
+Videos of the presentations at the meeting can be found under the Meeting Presentations tab.